Sanusi Research & Consulting

 Is a Sierra Leonean entrepreneur with a wide range of professional expertise.
 He has worked in media with African Press Agency (APA News) in Dakar, Senegal, where his investigative quest led him to address the economic and business developmental challenges in the West African region.
 An advocate to eradicate the culture of corruption in Sierra Leone, Jalloh has pledged his commitment to bridge the growing chasm between citizen and government, and work in partnership to build and sustain an enabling environment that promotes transparency, accountability and responsibility in government and governance.

 Jalloh completed his undergraduate work, earning a Bachelor of Science degree in Economics with emphasis on Markets and Politics at Université de Dakar-Bourguiba, in Dakar, Senegal – followed by graduate work in Banking and Financing from the same academic institution.
 His passion for national development led him to pursue graduate work at the International Anti-Corruption Academy (IACA) in Laxenberg, Austria, where he earned a Master of Arts in Anti-Corruption Studies.
-His master’s thesis investigated the intersection of Foreign Direct Investment (FDI) and the influences of bribery and conflict in the extractive resource industry, and the resultant paradox of plenty in Sierra Leone, West Africa.
+His master’s thesis investigated the intersection of Foreign Direct Investment (FDI) and the influences of bribery and conflict of interest in the extractive resource industry , and the resultant paradox of plenty in Sierra Leone, West Africa.

 Bankole Thompson II, MD, PhD